Introduction

 When keeping rabbits outside in winter, you must daily:

-Clean their toilet area and replace wet bedding.
+1. Ensure their toilet area is clean and replace wet bedding.

 Finally, it’s essential not to neglect your pets and keep to your established routine!
 Then add the extra checks they will need during the cold and wet winter conditions.